ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexes-list-view.markdown

   with [Rolling Deployment](../../../indexes/rolling-index-deployment) is created or modified, the indexing process progress is displayed per node.
 2. **Force Parallel**
-   Force parallel indexing for an index defined with Rolling Deployment.
+   Click to force parallel indexing deployment for the current node.
+   The other nodes will continue deployment with the rolling mode.
 3. **Indexing in Progress**
    Node `A` is currently running the 'TradeVolumeByMonth' index.
-   The indexing progress and a remaining time estimation are displayed.
+   The indexing progress and the estimated time left are displayed.
-   Read [Here](../../../indexes/rolling-index-deployment#the-rolling-procedure) about the rolling procedure.
+   Read [here](../../../indexes/rolling-index-deployment#the-rolling-procedure) about the rolling procedure.
 4. **Indexing Done**
    Nodes `B` and `C` are waiting for their turn to run the 'TradeVolumeByMonth' index.
    Read [here](../../../indexes/rolling-index-deployment#deployment-concurrency-and-order) about the order of deployment.